boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 -------------------------------------------------------------------------------
 ```

 A much better result.
-However it still is not accurate, nor matching tokei which produces, (BTW I am not a fan of the new full width result tokei now produces and made it hard to get the below close to the above)
+However it still is not accurate, nor matching tokei which produces, (BTW I am not a fan of the new full width result tokei now produces and made it hard to get the below close to the above in terms of matching width).

 ```
 -------------------------------------------------------------------------------